 Funding for activities and groups

-If you’re not looking for support for yourself but for a group or project you’re involved in, why not search GRANTNet for funding opportunities within the UK and Europe.
+If you’re not looking for support for yourself but for a group or project you’re involved in, why not visit My Community or the National Lottery Community Fund.

 Your local voluntary council will also be able to offer you guidance and advice.